Nike-Inc/Willow/README.md

 Math.log = Logger(logLevel: .Warn, queue: queue)
 ```

-`Timber` is a very lightweight library, but its flexibility allows it to become very powerful if you so wish.
+`Willow` is a very lightweight library, but its flexibility allows it to become very powerful if you so wish.

 ---